 Remember to cite LawCareers.Net on your application form if you apply to HFW.

-Applications for training contracts commencing in September 2020 and March 2021 open on 1 October 2017 and close on 31 July 2018.
-Apply via our website www.hfw.com.
-The application process consists of the online application, an assessment centre at our London offce and a final round interview with two partners.
+Applications for training contracts commencing in September 2026 and March 2027 open on 5 October 2023 and close on 21 July 2024.
+Apply via our website www.hfw.com/graduate-recruitment.
+The application process consists of the online application, an assessment centre and a final round interview with two partners.

 And we are, unapologetically, absolute experts in what we advise our clients on.
 So yes, we’re different.
 Our clients say “less traditional” – “progressive”, even.